 1) AXIAL FLOW PUMPS:

 Axial flow centrifugal pumps are the pumps where the flow is produced parallel to the pump shaft.
 It is called a propeller pump.
 It is used for low-pressure head and high flow services.
 The propeller-type impeller is used in an axial flow pump.
 The fluid flow produced by the impeller moves in the pump axially and discharged perpendicularly to the pump shaft.
-The subsequent Schematic explains the axial flow in the pumps.
+The Schematic explains the axial flow in the pumps.

 2. RADIAL FLOW PUMPS:

 Radial flow centrifugal pumps are the pumps where the flow is produced perpendicular to the pump shaft.
 It is used for high-pressure head and low flow services.
 In these pumps, radial flow is produced by the curved vane closed impeller or open impeller in the pump.
-When the impeller rotates in the pump casing the fluid is sucked in the eye of the impeller then it rotates along with the curved vanes and builds up the pressure head and the fluid is discharge perpendicular to the pump shaft through the pump.
+When the impeller rotates in the pump casing the fluid is sucked in the eye of the impeller then it rotates along with the curved vanes and builds up the pressure head and the fluid is discharged perpendicular to the pump shaft through the pump.

 3. MIXED FLOW PUMPS: